 The experience of my daughter, Holly, dying recently has led me to think more about grief, Many well meaning people suggest that grieving is something needs to take place, to be allowed to run its course, and in some way we should not be to concerned or worried about redirecting it.
 Is this true?
 Can grief go wrong?
 As I observe the grieving of my family, I find myself asking, are they OK?
 Do they need help?
-What direction should be given?
-For me, I hope and pray that through the process my family draw nearer to God.
-How can we encourage those who grieve to draw near to God?read more
+What direction should be given? … Read the rest

 In the post titled A change of Life, A most comforting Eulogy I shared how our daughter, Holly, in the death of her earthly body, has been given the opportunity to say, “taste and see that the Lord is good.”
 (Psalm 38:4) I hope it left you with a desire to say this as well.